BetonQuest/BetonQuest/docs/API/Logging.md

 This helps to provide a great user experience and keeps the log consistent.

 ### Advantages
-These advantages are mainly for BetonQuest, but it is also very useful for 3rd party integrations.
+These features were mainly made for BetonQuest, but are also very useful for 3rd party integrations.

 ??? info "In-Game Logging"